Inca Jungle Trail to Machu Picchu

 – accommodation for 3 nights, based on double rooms

-– first Aid kit
+– The use of a first Aid kit

 – entrance fee to Machu Picchu